gbif/hp-biodiversidata/recursos/zenodo.md

 ---
 layout: heroImage # try to remoce this line (add # in the beginning of the line to make it a comment) - then the layout will change, but the content remain the same
 title: Datos en Zenodo
-preTitle: 20 de junio 2019
+#preTitle: 20 de junio 2019
-description: This page is using a simple predefined layout with an image, a title and some body text
+description: Encontrá nuestras bases de datos en el repositorio Zenodo
 background: https://inaturalist-open-data.s3.amazonaws.com/photos/62167586/original.jpg
-height: 50vh
+height: 70vh
 imageLicense: |
   *Dasypus septemcinctus hybridus* observed in Uruguay by Leo Lagos licensed under [CC BY](http://creativecommons.org/licenses/by/4.0/) via [iNaturalist](https://www.gbif.org/occurrence/2576425108)
 cta: # OPTIONAL list of buttons